Exandria Unlimited: Production

 On June 10, 2021, Critical Role announced a new eight-episode limited series, titled Exandria Unlimited, which premiered on June 24, 2021.
 It aired between the end of Critical Role's second campaign and the start of the third campaign.
 In March 2022, Critical Role announced that the two-part adventure continuation, titled Exandria Unlimited: Kymal, would be released at the end of the month.

 In May 2022, they announced that the four-episode long second season, titled Exandria Unlimited: Calamity.
 It premiered on May 26, 2022 and aired during the hiatus of Critical Role's third campaign.
+Following the end of the third campaign, Exandria Unlimited: Divergence premiered on February 13, 2025.
+Divergence was shot in a single week.

 Development

 Marisha Ray, creator of ExU and creative director of Critical Role Productions, highlighted that the franchise decided to run ExU to both explore new aspects of Exandria and to avoid burnout for the main Critical Role cast, especially Matthew Mercer—creator of the Exandria campaign setting and the main campaign's Dungeon Master.
 Ray said, "Realistically, we only get to experience Exandria through the eyes of a handful of people, in a very linear setting with each campaign.
 But there's a lot of other shit going on, not just on the other side of the planet but throughout time and history.
 So beyond just wanting to explore more of Exandria itself, we also wanted to explore more stories from different storytellers, and to show that anybody can create and build within the world of Exandria".

 Aabria Iyengar (known for other streaming shows such as Happy Jacks RPG, Dimension 20, and Saving Throw) is the first season's Dungeon Master – it is the first Critical Role show to feature a Dungeon Master other than Mercer.
 On the design aspect for a limited series, Iyengar said, "It's the perfect thing because it creates this narrative scalpel.
 It's a very different type of storytelling in a familiar world".